yctung/LibAcousticSensing/README.md

 ```
 >> [WARNING]: JavaClassPath is not added yet!
 >> Add this path will restart the Matlab.
->> Do you wanto do this now?
+>> Do you want to do this now?
 >> (Y/N): Y
 ```

-You are all set and can start runing your fancy sensing algorithms with LibAS :)
+You are all set and can start running your fancy sensing algorithms with LibAS :)

 ## Usage

-You know can use Matlab to control the connected device to sense by the four steps shown i the following figure:
+You now can use Matlab to control the connected device to sense by the four steps shown in the following figure:
 ![Demo Freq Resp](Resource/figures/demo_freq_resp.png?raw=true "Demo Freq Resp")

 You can also change the sound to play easily by editing the ```AudioSource``` class in the  ```FreqRespAnalysisMain.m```.
 Please refer to the example's [README](Utility/FreqRespAnalysis) for knowing how the code works.